Ratimus/ESP32_909_DrumSampler/README.md

   * Decay

 Each sample channel has a corresponding CV input, which can be freely assigned to modify any of the aforementioned parameters.
-Additionaly, the CV can be assigned to the sample selection for the channel.
+Additionally, the CV can be assigned to the sample selection for the channel.